-Promissory note handling.
+(d) Promissory note handling.
 (1) The Secretary provides promissory notes for use in the Direct Loan Program.
 A school may not modify, or make any additions to, the promissory note without the Secretary's prior written approval.

 (2) A school that originates a loan must ensure that the loan is supported by a completed promissory note as proof of the borrower's indebtedness.
+[NOTE: The proposed regulations move the provisions that are in current paragraph (d) to paragraph (b).]

-Reporting to the Secretary.
-(1)-The Secretary accepts a student's Payment Data that is submitted in accordance with procedures established through publication in the Federal Register, and that contains information the Secretary considers to be accurate in light of other available information including that previously provided by the student and the institution.
+(e) Reporting to the Secretary.
+(1) The Secretary accepts a student's Payment Data that is submitted in accordance with procedures established through publication in the Federal Register, and that contains information the Secretary considers to be accurate in light of other available information including that previously provided by the student and the institution.

 (2) A school that participates under school origination option 1 or standard origination must submit the initial disbursement record for a loan to the Secretary no later than 30 days following the date of the initial disbursement.
 The school must submit subsequent disbursement records, including adjustment and cancellation records, to the Secretary no later than 30 days following the date the disbursement, adjustment, or cancellation is made.
+[NOTE: The proposed regulations move the provisions that are in current paragraph (e)(1) to paragraph (c).
+The provisions in current paragraph (e)(2) would be removed.
+This paragraph should have been deleted by final regulations published on October 29, 2010 (75 FR 66832), but it was inadvertently retained.]